ucsb-cs24/w19/_lab/lab02.md

 Each student must accomplish the following to earn full credit [50 total points] for this lab:

 * [100 points] intlist.cpp is saved, it has your name(s) in a comment at the top, it compiles and executes properly, and has been submitted with a score of 100/100 to the Gradescope system.
-* [50 points] Creation of github repo, writing readable code and pushing your code frequently to github